sampsyo/cs6120/content/blog/2019-09-25-faster-interpreter.md

 existence of a solid, simple reference interpreter for the language: `brili`.
 Written in [TypeScript](https://www.typescriptlang.org/), `brili` is straightforward to extend and allows easy experimentation with new language features and optimizations.
-The flipside of `brili`'s simplicity and the use of TypeScript for its implementation is that is isn't very fast.
+The flipside of `brili`'s simplicity and the use of TypeScript for its implementation is that it isn't very fast.
 Thus, while `brili` is suitable for working with small, simple Bril programs, it may make experiments using more complex, long-running programs unnecessarily onerous.